1. Statement

 2.3 Ashbourne uses Apple computers.
 JAMF software is installed on all Ashbourne devices which prohibits the uploading of any unauthorised software, so protecting against malware/viruses.
 This enables the College to keep all installed software uniform and up to date as well as preventing corruption of data.
 It also updates the operating systems and standard software for all of the College’s computers which ensure compatibility and minimises communication issues.

 Network provider Meraki, provides the College with a comprehensive, smart, internet filtering system that offers students a safer online experience without excessive blocking.
-The College also works with Impero, which provides monitoring and software management in accordance with the Acceptable Use Agreement.
+The College also works with Impero, which provides monitoring and software management in accordance with the Acceptable Use of ICT Agreement.

 Ashbourne staff and students all have access to an Ashbourne College Gmail account.
 Google alerts users to suspicious login attempts and blocks them.
 It also filters spam and phishing emails and scans emails for potential viruses.